-- the student's academic skills, as measured by the State Assessment for Students with Severe disabilities; and - the student's strengths and interests and, as appropriate, as well as the student's other achievements and accomplishments. - If the student receiving a credential is less than 21 years of age, such credential shall be accompanied by a written statement of assurance that the student named as its recipient shall continue to be eligible to attend Yonkers Public Schools without the payment of tuition, until the student has earned a high school diploma or until the end of the school year in which such student turns age 21, whichever shall occur first.
-This eligibility window is subject to NYSED guidelines. - Some students eligible for NYSAA may also be eligible to earn the CDOS Commencement Credential, if they participate in some Regents level courses and meet the credential requirements, including achievement at the Commencement Level on NY State's CDOS Learning Standards.
+- the student's academic skills, as measured by the State Assessment for Students with Severe disabilities; and - the student's strengths and interests and, as appropriate, as well as the student's other achievements and accomplishments.

+If the student receiving a credential is less than 21 years of age, such credential shall be accompanied by a written statement of assurance that the student named as its recipient shall continue to be eligible to attend Yonkers Public Schools without the payment of tuition, until the student has earned a high school diploma or until the end of the school year in which such student turns age 21, whichever shall occur first; contingent upon New York State guidelines, and any applicable updates.
+This eligibility window is subject to NYSED guidelines.

+Some students eligible for NYSAA may also be eligible to earn the CDOS Commencement Credential, if they participate in some Regents level courses and meet the credential requirements, including achievement at the Commencement Level on NY State's CDOS Learning Standards.